ArXiv: Light Rays, Singularities, and All That (January 2019)

 Dear Prof. Dr. Edward Witten:

 A core idea came out of Max Planck from 1899-to-1905 with the Planck units yet he (and most others) ignored those numbers throughout his lifetime.
 In 2001, Frank Wilczek published three articles, Scaling Mt.
 Planck, within Physics Today.
 When he received his Nobel in 2004, intellectual authority was imparted to those three articles and Wilczek managed to bring the Planck base units out into the clear light of day.

 If we assume that both Planck and Wilczek are correct, a simple exercise to begin to test the Planck units might include multiplying the four base units by 2, over and over again.
 We backed into that activity, yet it appears to render results worth studying.

 First, there are just over 202 notations to the Age of the Universe and the Observable Universe.
 There is a natural inflation — it’s a virtual simulation program — that scripts the big bang epochs without a bang per se.
 Within the close-packing of equal spheres within a pointfree system, lattice, triangles, tetrahedrons and octahedrons are generated.
 Bifurcation begins, the constants of like the Feigenbaum (and others) are enlivened, and a simple thrust within the new universe begins to unfold.

 In 2011 the bones of this nascent model came out of high school geometry classes who were following Zeno inside the tetrahedrons and their internal octahedron.
 They had divided the edges by 2, connected the new vertices, then did it again and again and again.
 In 45 steps they were in the range of the proton.
 In 67 more steps they were down among the Planck units.
 The next day they multiplied the edges by 2 and connected those new vertices.
-Within another 90 steps, they were somewhere out in the range of the Observable Universe.
-They created a five foot chart with those 202 doublings (or steps, or groups or notations), a Planck-based map of the universe.
+Within another 90 steps, they were somewhere in the range of the Observable Universe.
+They created a five foot chart with those 202 doublings (or steps, or groups or notations).
+I believe it is the first Planck-based map of the universe.

 It seemed a bit too simple and logical, so I have asked around for over five years now,